bixbydevelopers/capsule-sample-space-resorts/README.md

 are annotated as such (ex: number of astronauts, pod name).
 This time, the flagged signal route is to `ChangeOrder`.
 This is to re-route the request to update the Order with the newly provided information.
-For generic requests that do not contain a new input Value (ex: Change the number of astronauts), then we add an extra flagged signal route to the Action for that request (ex:
+For generic requests that do not contain a new input Value (ex: Change the number of astronauts), we add an extra flagged signal route to the Action for that request (ex:
 GetNumberOfAstronauts).